 The market for our services is primarily dependent on our customers' desire and ability to monetize their entertainment content.
 The major studios derive revenues from re-releases and/or syndication of motion pictures and television content.
 While the size of this market is not quantifiable, we believe studios will continue to repurpose library content to augment uncertain revenues from new releases.
-The current uncertain economic environment has negatively impacted the ability and willingness of independent producers to create new content.
+Uncertain economic conditions can negatively impact the ability and willingness of independent producers to create new content.

 The demand for entertainment content should continue to expand through web-based applications.
 We believe long and short form content will be sought by users of personal computers, hand-held devices and home entertainment technology.
 Additionally, changing formats from standard definition, to high definition, to Blu-Ray and perhaps to 3D will continue to give us the opportunity to provide new services with respect to library content.
-We also believe that a potentially large consumer market exists for the rental of DVDs and video games, which market has been abandoned by "big box" DVD rental stores.

 To meet these needs, we must be prepared to invest in technology and equipment, and attract the talent needed to serve our client needs.
-Labor, facility and depreciation expenses constitute approximately 70% of our revenues.
+Labor, facility and depreciation expenses constitute a majority of our costs.
 Our goals include maximizing facility and labor usage, and maintaining sufficient cash flow for capital expenditures and acquisitions of complementary businesses to enhance our service offerings.